alberto-santini/kpgf/README.md

 Folder `results` contains the results of the algorithms for the compact and exponential formulations.
 The scripts used to generate the paper figures are in folder `analysis`.
+Analogously, folders `results_jooken` and `analysis_jooken` contain results and an analysis of the additional instances.

 ## Citation